WTWV-FM

 WTWV-FM (92.9 MHz) is a commercial radio station licensed to Suffolk, Virginia, and serving Hampton Roads.
-WTWV-FM is owned and operated by Max Media.
-It airs an adult contemporary radio format using the branding "92.9 The Wave."
+It is owned and operated by Max Media with studios on Greenwich Road in Virginia Beach near Interstate 264.
+WTWV-FM airs an adult contemporary radio format using the branding "92.9 The Wave".

-Studios and offices are on Greenwich Road in Virginia Beach, Virginia.
+WTWV-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in this section of Virginia.
 The transmitter is off Greenbrook Drive in Suffolk.

 History

 Early years as WXYW, WFOG

 WTWV-FM first signed on the air in December 1965 as WXYW.
-It was owned by the Suffolk Broadcasting Company, along with AM 1460 WLPM (now 1450 WBVA, which is currently silent).
+It was owned by the Suffolk Broadcasting Company, along with AM 1460 WLPM (now defunct).
 WXYW was largely automated, playing a beautiful music format of mostly instrumental versions of pop songs, as well as Hollywood and Broadway show tunes.
 In 1970, the call sign was switched to WFOG, since the Tidewater region of Virginia, along the Atlantic coast, often experiences fog.
 The station's easy listening sound lasted for more than 20 years.

 In 1985, WFOG was acquired by JAG Communications of Virginia.
 JAG updated the easy listening format by adding more vocals, in an effort to attract younger listeners.
 WFOG changed hands again in 1989, being bought by the Sunshine Wireless Company for $8 million.
 Sunshine Wireless deleted the instrumentals and moved WFOG to a soft adult contemporary format, known as "Lite Favorites."

 Soul classics and oldies

 Barnstable Broadcasting acquired WFOG-FM in April 1999.
 On September 10, 1999, Barnstable converted the station to urban oldies as "Soul Classics 92.9."
 The call letters were also changed to WWSO-FM.
 The "Soul Classics" format lasted only two years.

-On December 16, 2001, the station changed formats again, this time going to oldies, branded as "Oldies 92-9."
+On December 16, 2001, the station changed formats again, this time going to oldies, mostly hits of the 1960s and 70s, branded as "Oldies 92-9."
 The first song of the new format was The Beatles' "A Hard Day's Night."
 The WFOG call letters returned on December 5, 2003, when the classic country format on 100.5 FM shifted to AM and displaced the adult standards format on WFOG (now WVXX).
 Not long after, in 2004, the moniker changed to "92-9 WFOG," reflecting the change in call letters.